Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

 <p class="mono-space small">Camera pans again over the office, looking out of the window onto an orange-streaked sky.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> So that's DataVault-7.
 A monument to irrational exuberance, haha.
 Somewhere in here, there are probably still SSDs with data for models nobody uses anymore.
-Dreams in silicon and copper, now just… rust and dust.
-Like a time capsule.</p>
+Dreams in silicon and copper, now just… rust and dust.</p>

 <p class="mono-space small">Blows over the thick dust collected on a monitor.</p>